Bar Owner Liability: Ohio’s Dram Shop Laws

 It is important to note that in addition to commercial establishments, Ohio state law also holds, under the Social Host Liability Law, that homeowners and employers can also be held liable under 4399.18.
 If a guest or employee is allowed to leave the premises in an intoxicated state and ends up being the cause of an accident or injury, liability will attach to the person who served the alcohol.

-Dram Shop Law Legal Remedies
+Dram Shop Law Legal Remedies in Ohio

 Ohio’s Dram Shop law creates a legal responsibility on the part of an alcohol-serving establishment.
 As a result, anyone who has been injured by the intoxicated party can seek damages as part of a civil lawsuit.
 In the event the injured party decides to sue, the plaintiff can request recompense for the following injuries and damages: